Surplus for Swedish central government in October 2022

-Swedish central government payments resulted in a surplus of SEK 3.3 billion in October.
-The Debt Office's forecast was a deficit of SEK 14.1 billion.
-The difference is explained by lower than anticipated payments from government agencies and net lending by the Debt Office.
+Swedish central government payments resulted in a surplus of SEK 19.0 billion in October.
+The Debt Office's forecast was a surplus of SEK 14.0 billion.
+Tax incomes were slightly higher than expected, while disbursements from a number of agencies were lower.
+This was partially offset by the Debt Office’s net lending being higher than anticipated.

-The Debt Office’s net lending to government agencies was SEK 3.2 billion lower than the forecast.
-This is due to both lower lending and higher deposits than estimated.
+The Debt Office's net lending to government agencies etc. was SEK 3.3 billion higher than forecast.
+This was mainly due to lower deposits from Svenska kraftnät than calculated.

-Interest payments on central government debt were in line with the forecast.
+Interest payments on the central government debt were SEK 0.3 billion higher than forecast.

 | The net borrowing requirement corresponds to the budget balance with opposite sign.|